Deonte/good-eating-app/README.md

 # About the app

-## An app aimed for restaurant owners to manage their customers with minimum contact, when customer’s seated at a restaurant table.
+An app aimed for restaurant owners to manage their customers with minimum contact, when customer’s are seated at a restaurant table.

 ### Features will include:
 - The app shows a menu as a list.